Part 4: Agents and computer use

 -it ghcr.io/anthropics/anthropic-quickstarts:computer-use-demo-latest

-The ports expose the demo interfaces from the container.
-The exact UI can change over time, so check the upstream quickstart if the container output prints a different local address.
+The ports expose the demo interfaces from the container, and the exact UI can change over time.
+Check the upstream quickstart if the container output prints a different local address.

 After the container starts, Docker runs a Linux desktop environment.
-Inside that desktop there is an agent that can interact with the UI.
-The demo page shows a chat interface and a desktop view.
+An agent inside that desktop can interact with the UI, and you get a chat interface next to a desktop view.

 Find me a picture of a cute kitten.

 The agent takes a screenshot, decides it needs a search, types a search query, and opens image results.
-It is slower than a human, but it shows the important capability: the model can operate a GUI when the tool exposes screenshots and input actions.
+It's slower than a human, but it shows the important capability: the model can operate a GUI when the tool exposes screenshots and input actions.

 PR Agent

-The public README also lists PR Agent as another agent example.
+In the public README we also list PR Agent as another agent example.
 That tool works on pull request review and description rather than app generation.

 The same idea applies outside coding.
 If the tools are spreadsheet actions, the agent can work on a spreadsheet.
 If the tools are GitHub actions, the agent can work on pull requests and issues.
 The tool set defines what the agent can do.

 This closes the comparison loop.
-Chat apps generate code from conversation, IDE assistants edit a local project, bootstrappers create hosted prototypes, and agents describe the tool-using pattern behind all of them.
+Chat apps generate code from conversation, IDE assistants edit a local project, and bootstrappers create hosted prototypes.
+Agents describe the tool-using pattern behind all of them.